Primary prevention interventions aim to prevent the onset or development of an eating disorder and may be universal, selective or indicated.

 Selective prevention for children and young people

 Selective prevention programs are more discerning in their approach.
 Instead of targeting the whole population (as with universal prevention), they target those who may be at higher risk of developing disordered eating habits.
-This commonly includes females, but may also include populations such as athletes and dancers.
+Such high risk groups may include females, athletes, and dancers.

 The aims of selective interventions can include: